Why you should learn the scientific names for plants

 Did King Phillip Come Over For Group Study?

-Or if you’re like us and need something a little childish to remember it:
+Or if you’re like us and need something a little crude to remember it:

 Did King Phillip Come Over For Group Sex?